 So how does one eliminate back spasms or reduce their frequency?
 Behram suggests applying heat or ice to the lower back for short durations (under 10 minutes) when you feel spasms.

 Relaxation and massage therapies can also be extremely beneficial.
 “Patients should inquire and be assured that their massage therapist is certified in pregnancy message, and has the appropriate equipment for expectant moms,” suggests Behram.
-Acupuncture can alleviate some of the discomfort caused by back spasms.
+Acupuncture can caused by back spasms.

 Stretches can also soothe back spasms, but expectant mothers should proceed with caution.
 Behram recommends keeping it simple with some easy leg raises in a reclined position.
 Over-stretching the back muscles can exacerbate the spasms and lead to even more discomfort.